Ideas-Net-Studio/mcp-shared-memory/test/README.md

 # MCP Memory Server Tests

-This directory contains test files for the MCP Memory Server v0.1.1 with multi-tool support and flexible configuration.
+This directory contains test files for the MCP Memory Server v0.1.2 with version management and message templates.

 ## Test Files